-November 2020 – Residents to vote on medical marijuana (Initiated Measure 26) and recreational marijuana (Constitutional Amendment A)
+November 2020 – South Dakota passed medical marijuana (Initiated Measure 26) and recreational marijuana (Constitutional Amendment A)

 "Cannabis Business Advisors is a world-class company.
 Their tactical and strategic knowledge will guide any business to success.
 CB Advisors' advice and counsel played a key role in making Strive Life the only locally awarded dispensary in North Dakota."Dispensary Owner, Strive Life Grand Forks

 "SARA’S SUCCESS SPEAKS FOR ITSELF.
 OUR COMPANY CONTINUES TO ENGAGE SARA FOR ONGOING CONSULTING AND HER ADVICE REMAINS SOLID AND RELEVANT TO OUR GROWTH."Owner, Firefly Dispensaries in Pennsylvania.